maciejors/maciejors/README.md

 ### Hi!

-I'm a fourth-year Data Science student at the Warsaw University of Technology.
+I'm a Data Science student at the Warsaw University of Technology.
 I particularly enjoy:
 - working on Data Science projects in Python,
 - making websites (React / Svelte / Vue, TypeScript, Tailwindcss).